Moxley, West Midlands: Transport

+On 5 January 2025 service 23 was taken over by Carolean and extended to Willenhall, under contract to TfWM.
+Service 80 was withdrawn and merged with the 23A to save costs.

 Education

 The nearest secondary school is The Grace Academy, approximately one mile away near Darlaston town centre.

 The local primary school is Moorcroft Wood Primary School, which opened in September 2005 as result of the amalgamation of Moxley Infant School in Moxley Road, and Dorothy Purcell Junior School in Bull Lane.
 The school was split between the two sites for over a year until the Moxley Road site was closed and the infant department moved to the Bull Lane site in November 2006.
 Moxley Infant School, which was built in 1927, stood derelict for three years until its demolition.
 It is now a haulage yard. express and star 26 January 2012 - the school site has been proposed as the site for a new 'Bail hostel' where convicted criminals will be incarcerated whilst on bail.
 Local opposition is very strong and a petition is underway and other protests being carried on.
 See the bail hostel in Moxley web site.